David Rasche: Later work

 Rasche had a minor role as a photographer in the movie Cobra alongside Brigitte Nielsen.

 Shortly after Sledge Hammer! ended, he played to critical acclaim in the Broadway production of Mamet's Speed-the-Plow, and he later appeared in an Off-Broadway revival of Mamet's Edmond.

 Rasche was lead character Buddy Wheeler in the 1990 biker comedy Masters of Menace.
 He played Parnelli, one of two corrupt narcotics police officers, in the 1989 Tom Selleck crime drama, An Innocent Man.

 Rasche played the role of Ted Forstmann in the 1993 made-for-television movie Barbarians at the Gate, about the leveraged buyout (LBO) of RJR Nabisco.
-Rasche had a leading role in the 1997 Columbo episode, "A Trace of Murder."
+Rasche had a leading role in the 1997 Columbo episode, "A Trace of Murder".

 In addition to his work as a screen actor, Rasche can also be heard as Captain Piett in the NPR radio adaptation of The Empire Strikes Back.

-Rasche portrayed Donald Greene, one of the passengers of United Airlines Flight 93, in Paul Greengrass' 2006 9/11 film United 93.
+Rasche portrayed Donald Greene, one of the passengers of United Airlines Flight 93, in Paul Greengrass's 2006 9/11 film United 93.
 He had a major role in the 2009 satirical political comedy In the Loop, as a US official pushing for an invasion of an unspecified Middle Eastern country.

-Starting February 14, 2017 he played George Antrobus in Theatre for a New Audience's production of Thornton Wilder's The Skin of Our Teeth, opposite Kecia Lewis as Maggie Antrobus.
+Starting February 14, 2017, he played George Antrobus in Theatre for a New Audience's production of Thornton Wilder's The Skin of Our Teeth, opposite Kecia Lewis as Maggie Antrobus.
+Rasche had a main role in HBO's Succession as Karl Muller from 2018 to 2023.
+He also participated in an industry reading of Rob Sedgwick's play, Please Leave, on February 13, 2023.

 Personal life

 Rasche met his future wife Heather Lupton after he moved to New York City in 1976.
 She has taught acting at the University of California, Santa Barbara.
-Lupton made a guest appearance in Sledge Hammer! as Hammer's ex-wife.
 They have three children.
 Rasche owns a house in Santa Barbara, California.